Royal Pingouin Hockey Club (B)

 Maxime Bertrand and Nicolas Vandiest.
 They are two offensive players at Pingouin, both also played for two years at Watducks hockey club.
 They taught me a lot about being aggressive while pressing the ball, scoring goals and daring to go forward at full speed.

-Do you have rituals before an important game and what are they?
+Do you have any rituals before an important game and if so, what are they?

 Oh not really, I just do my daily routine like normal!
 I always eat two and a half hours before the game and if I’m feeling stressed I take my dog for a walk or beat my brother at a game of FIFA.